yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 and calculations per bounce.
 To get away from the O(m*n), we use acceleration structures to help with eliminating impossible hits, such as Bounding Volume Hierachies (BVH) or Octrees.
 Choosing a datastructure depends on the character of your data.
-We went with the BVH, because it doesn't have many assumptions and degrades gracefully with bad quality of input data [bvh-generality].
+We went with the BVH, because it doesn't have many assumptions and degrades gracefully with bad quality of input [bvh-generality].

 [bvh-generality]: We didn't want to constrain the rest of what we are going to build by choosing an overly picky datastructure.
 This also helped us productize the daylighting evaluator later.
+# Raytracer Architecture, Still the Appetizer

 The BVH is a tree where each node has bounding volume geometrically containing the node's contents.
-This bounding volume is usually a parametric shape, e.g. an axis-aligned box or a sphere.
-The node's contents are either links to child nodes, or in case of leaf nodes actual scene geometries.
+This bounding volume is usually a parametric shape, such as an axis-aligned box or a sphere.
+The node's contents are either links to child nodes, or in case of leaf nodes actual geometries.
 Note that a node's bounding volume only has a relation to the node's contents, but there is no direct relation between the bounding volumes of two sibling tree nodes.
 Two sibling nodes can very well have overlapping bounding volumes, both of which are contained by the parent's bounding